rostykpython/Project_Data/README.md

 For the application to work corretly, you need to install the neccessary Python libraries.
 For the installation of the libraries, use the following command:

 ```
+pipenv install
-pipenv sync
+pipenv shell
 ```
 ### Database settings
-To set up a database connection, enter the necessary settings for connecting to yor database in settings.py located in the application folder.
+To set up a database connection, enter the necessary settings for connecting to your database in settings.py located in the application folder.

 ### Run the application
 If everything has been installed correctly, run the development server.